 Real Madrid are the best club in Spanish football in terms of Spanish league titles won and they wear an all white kit which they have worn since their establishment in 1902.
 The shirts are manufactured by adidas and sponsored by Fly Emirates.
 Often referred to as the ‘Galacticos’ team, Real Madrid have had several iconic players to wear their shirt including the Brazilian Ronaldo, Zinedine Zidane, David Beckham, Luis Figo, Cristiano Ronaldo, Fernando Hierro, Sergio Ramos, Iker Casillas, Gareth Bale, Michael Owen, James Rodriguez and Roberto Carlos.

 - Latest Release – New Real Madrid Kit

 - Real Madrid Club History

 Real Madrid 23/24 Home Kit

-For the 2023/24 season, the Galacticos of Santiago Bernabeu had their white adidas home shirt filled with bold shades of black and gold accents.
-The former was more prominent as an outline along the sides and hemline, while the latter coloured the template shoulder stripes.
+For the 2023/24 season, the Galacticos of Santiago Bernabeu had their white adidas home shirt filled with bold shades of navy and gold accents.
+The former was more prominent as an outline along the sides and hemline, while the latter coloured the template shoulder stripes..
 The two, however, formed a tri-colour formation with the white base along the sleeve cuffs and collar.
 This season’s home jersey was known as ‘¡HALA MADRID!, courtesy of the same branding seen on the panel latched on the collar at the backside.

 2022/23 Real Madrid Home Shirt